rodrigo-munguia/Hybrid_VSLAM/README.md

 |   '8'-> view up '5' ->  view down '4'-> view left '6' -> view right  'c'-> clear plot
 ```
 8.- Press the key "p".

+*Notes on the sample dataset:* The sample dataset was captured in a very small environment and therefore can be easily mapped using only the local slam component.
+On the other hand, to test the global mapping component the maximum number of local visual features has been limited to allow the local slam to present error drift.
+In this latter case, the global mapping component minimizes the drift by using the bundle adjustment technique.
+You can change the number of the local map features allowed by changing parameters: Visual_delete_Maximun_number_XX in the configuration file /config/params.yaml.
+Or you can for instance deactivate the global mapping pose correction by setting false parameters BA_update_kf_XXX to observe the local slam drift.